-Information will only be retained as necessary to comply with law, prevent fraud, prevent re-registration, assist with investigations, resolve disputes, analyze or troubleshoot programs, enforce our terms and conditions, or take other actions permitted by law.
+Information will only be retained as necessary to comply with law and regulation, prevent fraud, resolve disputes, analyze or troubleshoot programs, enforce our terms and conditions, or take other actions permitted by law.

 9. Notice to California Residents

-To help us protect the privacy of your data, we maintain technical, physical, and administrative security measures to protect against loss, misuse, unauthorized access, disclosure, or alteration.
+To help us protect the privacy of your data, we maintain technical, physical and administrative security measures to protect against loss, misuse, unauthorized access, disclosure or alteration.
 Some of the safeguards we use are firewalls, data encryption, physical access controls to our data centers and information access authorization controls.
-It is your responsibility to make sure that your personal information is accurate and that your device(s) are secure and not shared with third-parties.
+While Payall strives to protect the personal data Payall process, please understand that Payall cannot ensure or warrant the security of any information that you transmit to us since no method of data transmission or storage can be completely secure.
+It is your responsibility to make sure that your personal information is accurate and that your device(s) are secure and not shared with third parties.

 12. Children's Privacy